rmjarvis/TreeCorr/docs/cov.rst

 especially if your field has significant sample variance, but not much super-sample variance, where these options seem to be more optimal than the default weighting.
-For 'sample' and 'marked_bootstrap', we don't see much difference between 'simple' and 'mean', althought we welcome feedback from users whether 'mean' might be a better choice for these methods.
+For 'sample' and 'marked_bootstrap', we don't see much difference between 'simple' and 'mean', although we welcome feedback from users whether 'mean' might be a better choice for these methods.